 6.2b.1 Description

-Before an ML model is deployed to conduct inference, the ML model algoritm associated with the ML model needs to be trained.
+Before an ML model is deployed to conduct inference, the ML model algorithm associated with the ML model needs to be trained.
 The ML model training can be an initial training or the re-training of an already trained ML model.

 The ML model is trained by the ML training MnS producer, and the training can be triggered by request(s) from one or more ML training MnS consumer(s), or initiated by the ML training MnS producer (e.g., as a result of model performance evaluation).

+The procedures in [21] for authentication and authorization are applicable for all ML model training use cases.

 6.2b.2 Use cases

 6.2b.2.1 ML model training requested by consumer